raehik/strongweak/README.md

     but it may fail.

 As a rule, a weak type should be *easier to use* than its related strong type.
 That is, it should have fewer invariants to consider or maintain.
-You could weaken an `a` to a `Maybe a`, but since a `Maybe a` is harder to use, it's not a candidate for this library.
+One could weaken an `a` to a `Maybe a`, but since a `Maybe a` is harder to use, I'm less certain about adding it to this library.
+(I don't know, perhaps it should be.)

-As an arbitrary limitation for ease of use, a strong type has only one associated weak type.
+A strong type may have only one associated weak type.
 The same weak type may be used for multiple strong types.
-This restriction guides the design of "good" strong-weak type pairs & keeps them synchronized, plus helps type inference.
+This restriction guides the design of "good" strong-weak type pairs, keeps them synchronized, and aids type inference.

 ### Examples
 The [refined][lib-refined-hackage] library defines a `newtype Refined p a =